hyperledger/fabric/docs/source/orderer/ordering_service.md

   based on an implementation of [Raft protocol](https://raft.github.io/raft.pdf) in [`etcd`](https://coreos.com/etcd/).
 Raft follows a "leader and follower" model, where a leader node is elected (per channel) and its decisions are replicated by the followers.
-Raft ordering services should be easier to set up and manage than Kafka-based ordering services, and their design allows different organizations to contribute nodes to a distributed ordering service.

 * **BFT** (New as of v3.0)